code-server-boilerplates/template-registry/README.md

 ## Available commands

 You must be the issue author for these commands to work, otherwise the bot will delete the command you sent to avoid spam.
-Remember to prefix commands with `@RecapTimeBot` followed by an space.
-You cannot use these commands in the issue description, yet.
+Remember to prefix commands with `/` followed by an space. ~~You cannot use these commands in the issue description, yet.~~ (We're working on an Probot GitHub app for that.)

 ### `register`